JardaniWorld/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script executes to perform exponentiation
+This script executes to convert a number to base 10